-In addition, the timer overflow flag cannot be used to detect an overflow (ADC12IFGR2.ADC12TOVIFG).
+In addition, the timer overflow flag cannot be used to detect an overflow conversion.

+(ADC12IFGR2.ADC12TOVIFG).

-- 1. For manual trigger mode (ADC12CTL0.ADC12SC), ensure each ADC conversion is completed by first checking ADC12CTL1.ADC12BUSY bit before starting a new conversion. - 2.
-For timer trigger mode (ADC12CTL1.ADC12SHP), ensure the timer period is greater than the ADC sample and conversion time.
+1. For manual trigger mode (ADC12CTL0.ADC12SC), ensure each ADC conversion is completed by first checking ADC12CTL1.ADC12BUSY bit before starting a new than the ADC sample and conversion time.

+2. For timer trigger mode (ADC12CTL1.ADC12SHP), ensure the timer period is greater